 (e) Contingency lists for use in power flow, stability, and production cost analyses.

-(f)
+(f) For each new long-range planning cycle, information regarding their respective long-term transmission needs, as well as long-term regional transmission facilities selected to meet those needs, as developed in each Party’s ongoing long-term regional transmission planning process.

 Models provided will be consistent with those used in the respective Party’s planning processes, including the processes of the NERC Transmission Planners of the Parties as may be necessary for the reviews performed under Section 9.3.5.2.
 Formats for the exchange of data will be agreed upon by the Parties from time to time.
 Parties can provide the best available information and will not be required to develop unique models to meet the requirements of this Agreement.
 Data compiled through other multi-regional modeling efforts can be used to meet the data exchange requirements of this Agreement as agreed to in writing by both Parties.
 This annual data exchange will be completed during the first quarter of the calendar year, unless Parties agree in writing to a different timeline.